JobStart Scheme - employer guidance

 For example what redundancies have there been?
 What roles were made redundant?
 Have there been any changes to contracted hours or roles of existing staff?

-Please also include the average salary of any role affected by changes to the workforce.
+Please provide details of any roles affected by changes to the workforce.

 What recruitment have you completed, started or paused in the last 6 months?